 Take Time to Plan Solutions

-When leaders are on a tight schedule, they tend to directly jump into problem-solving without planning an approach.
+When leaders are tight on schedule, they tend to jump directly into problem-solving without planning an approach.
 An excellent approach to problem-solving is to follow the general rules of sound project management: assign tasks to team members, define dependencies, milestones, and deliverables.
-If you are dealing with large teams, be sure to explain your approach to other team members.
+If you are dealing with large teams, ensure to explain your approach to other team members.

 Find Relevant Information